Rudxain/RGB-digital-rain/README.md

 - 💻Responsive: efficient resizing, and native full-screen resolution

 ## ℹUsage
-You can [go to the website](https://Rudxain.github.io/RGB-digital-rain) (may go stale), or [⬇download](https://github.com/Rudxain/RGB-digital-rain/archive/refs/heads/main.zip) this branch (cutting-edge).
+You can [go to the website](https://Rudxain.github.io/RGB-digital-rain) (minified), or [⬇download](https://github.com/Rudxain/RGB-digital-rain/archive/refs/heads/main.zip) this branch (cutting-edge).
 If you downloaded the branch, then extract it, then open `src/index.html` on any 🌐browser.

 ## Naming?
 If you don't believe me, the "official" name is ["Digital Rain"](https://en.wikipedia.org/wiki/Matrix_digital_rain), even though the standard-de-facto is "falling code".